Get

 Anxiety

-Cats can suffer from anxiety, just like people can, only they have different ways of dealing with it.
+Cats can suffer from anxiety, just like people can, but they have different ways of dealing with it.
 One of those ways could very well be peeing on the bed.
 How does that help?
 When your cat urinates, they leave behind pheromones that they find comforting, which makes the bed a safer place for them.
 Why would a cat be anxious?
 A cat can suffer anxiety for any number of reasons, including a move to a new home, a new person or pet in the house, fireworks, loud noises, construction, etc.

 Scared Tabby cat trying to hide